Skip to content

 Practical Strategy 1: Take Berberine with a Meal

-One of the simplest ways to improve the way your body handles berberine is to time it correctly.
-Taking berberine on an empty stomach is generally not recommended for two reasons: absorption and comfort.
+Taking berberine on an empty stomach is generally not recommended for absorption or digestive comfort.

-Many people use berberine to support healthy blood glucose levels already within a normal range.
-Because berberine works partly by helping cells respond more effectively to insulin, taking it 20 to 30 minutes before a meal—or directly with the meal—allows it to be present in the system exactly when the body is processing the carbohydrates from your food.
+The Insulin Response Many people use berberine to support healthy blood glucose levels already within a normal range.
+Because it helps cells respond to insulin, taking it 20 to 30 minutes before a meal—or directly with the meal—aligns its presence with the glucose spike from your food.

 Practical Strategy 2: The Importance of Healthy Fats

-Berberine is considered poorly soluble in water but it responds well to the presence of lipids (fats).
-Including a source of healthy fat in the meal you take with your berberine can significantly support its uptake.
+While berberine dissolves poorly in water, it responds well to lipids (fats).
+Including healthy fats in your meal can significantly support its uptake.

-Fats help to form "micelles" in the gut.
-These are tiny bubbles of fat that can trap poorly soluble compounds like berberine and transport them through the watery environment of the digestive tract to the intestinal wall.
+Lipid Solubility Fats help form "micelles"—tiny bubbles that trap compounds like berberine and transport them through the watery environment of the digestive tract to the intestinal wall.

 Practical Strategy 3: Pairing with Milk Thistle (Silymarin)

-If P-glycoprotein is the "bouncer" that kicks berberine out of your cells, then Silymarin (the active compound in Milk Thistle) is the distraction.
+If P-gp is the "bouncer" kicking berberine out, then Silymarin (the active compound in Milk Thistle) is the distraction.

 Note: If you are looking for a straightforward way to increase efficacy, adding a standard Milk Thistle supplement to your berberine routine is often the most recommended step by wellness professionals.